ocodo/tracker_deliveries/README.md

 Generates a list of currently delivered tracker stories.

-This was made to assist in automatically generating UAT release notes for continuous delivery.
+Made to assist automatically generating release notes for continuous delivery.

 ## Installation